 8. Take the cable car on Tampa Mountain

 It is one of the highlights of Brasov, not only for travelers but also for the locals.
 The mountain represents the perfect background for this historic city.
 Take the cable car (located next to the Weavers’ Bastion) to get to the top, 360 m above the city.

 You can also get there on foot as there is a separate track that goes from the city all the way to the top of the mountain.
 From there, you can enjoy a breathtaking view of all of the old parts of Brasov and its red, medieval roofs.

 And let’s not forget about Republicii Boulevard, a pedestrian artery that starts from Council Square and is lined with bakeries and grocery stores in beautiful 18th-19th century buildings.

 10. Try the local food in Brasov best restaurants

-When it comes to food, Brasov offers many options to eat really well and to try some traditional Romanian food.
-It is difficult to mention all of them but we can try to give you some tips.
+When it comes to food, Brasov offers many options to eat really well and try some traditional Romanian food.
+It is difficult to mention all of them, but we can try to give you some tips.

-When it comes to accommodation in Brasov, you need to know that no matter what type of traveler you may be, you will certainly find something for your needs.
-First of all, it is very important to find something close to the Main Square so that you are closer to the main attractions of the city.
+When it comes to accommodation in Brasov, you need to know that you will certainly find something for your needs no matter what type of traveler you may be.
+First of all, it is preferable to find something close to Main Square so that you are closer to the city's main attractions.

-There are small boutique hotels located in old and picturesque houses like the 3-star Bella Muzica Hotel, 3-star Casa Albert Hotel or the 3-star Casa Wagner Hotel.
-You can also try the 4-star Curtea Brasoveana Hotel located in the Schei district which offers really spacious rooms.
-Renting an apartment from the locals is also an option and on Airbnb you will find many offers.
+Small boutique hotels are located in old and picturesque houses like the 3-star Bella Muzica Hotel, 3-star Casa Albert Hotel, or the 3-star Casa Wagner Hotel.
+You can also try the 4-star Curtea Brasoveana Hotel located in the Schei district, which offers really spacious rooms.
+Renting an apartment from the locals is also an option, and on Airbnb, you will find many offers.
 Of course, you can also stay in a standard chain hotel like the 4-star Ramada Brasov Hotel.